-1.3 Public Involvement
+1.3 Scoping and Public Involvement

 This EA was provided to local, state, and federal agencies and individuals who indicated an interest in the Project.
 TVA notified interested federally recognized Native American Tribes, elected officials, and other stakeholders that the draft EA was available for review and comment for a 30-day period.
 An electronic version of the document was posted on the TVA website where comments could also be submitted electronically.
 Public notices were published in local newspapers soliciting comments from other agencies, the general public, and any interested organizations.
-Federal agencies that received the notification consisted of the United States Department of Agriculture (USDA) Natural Resource Conservation Service, the United States Army Corps of Engineers (USACE), and the U.S. Fish and Wildlife Service (USFWS).
-State and local agencies that received the notification consisted of the Tennessee Department of Agriculture, Tennessee Department of Economic and Community Development, Tennessee Department of Environment and Conservation (TDEC), and Tennessee Wildlife Resources Agency (TWRA).
-Tribes that received notification on the Project consisted of Absentee Shawnee Tribe of Indians of Oklahoma, Alabama-Quassarte Tribal Town, Cherokee Nation, The Chickasaw Nation, Eastern Shawnee Tribe of Oklahoma, Jena Band of Choctaw Indians, Kialegee Tribal Town, The Muscogee (Creek) Nation, Quapaw Nation, Shawnee Tribe, Thlopthlocco Tribal Town, and United Keetoowah Band of Cherokee Indians in Oklahoma.
+TVA will carefully review any comments received on the draft EA and address them, as appropriate, in the final EA.